 Yes, we’ve listed two hotels here.
 That’s because one of them inspired Stephen King’s horrifying novel, while the other was a significant filming location for the nightmare-inducing movie adaptation.

 The Stanley Hotel is one of Colorado’s most beautiful buildings, but it sparked a sinister story in one man’s mind.
-Stephen King and his wife, Tabitha, were the hotel’s only guests when they stayed there in September 1974.
-That night, a vivid nightmare woke Stephen up, and within minutes, he had dreamed up the Overlook Hotel and almost the entire plot line.
+Stephen King and his wife, Tabitha, were the hotel’s only guests when they stayed there one evening in September 1974.
+That night, a vivid nightmare woke Stephen up, and within minutes, he had dreamed up the ghostly Overlook Hotel and almost an entire plot line.
 Less than two and a half years later, “The Shining” hit bookshelves across the world, and it’s been a horror classic ever since.

 Venture to the Stanley, and you’re in for a trick and a treat.
 Given its location in a high-elevation, low-population town outside of Rocky Mountain National Park, you’d be hard-pressed to find better scenery, but the hotel offers more than just gorgeous mountain vistas.
 People have been telling ghost stories about the Stanley for decades — stories that the hotel actively encourages by leading nightly paranormal tours.
 If you’re feeling extremely brave, you can even request to stay in room 217 (King’s own room and a central location in the book).